2024 Solar Incentives Guide for Kentwood, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions let you exclude the added value of your solar system when you're calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar panels.
+Property tax exemptions allow you to ignore the value that your solar panels add when calculating how much property tax you need to pay.

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

 More information about the new Inflation Reduction Act can be found here.
-Your local Kentwood solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Kentwood solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.